 Topics: Social Media, Geographic Information Systems, GIS, Location Analytics, Operational Performance Management (OPM), Spatial Data Quality, Business Analytics, Business Intelligence, Cloud Computing, Information Management, Location Intelligence, Business Performance Management (BPM), Customer Performance Management (CPM), Information Applications (IA), Information Management (IM), Sales Performance Management (SPM)

 Managing data efficiently across the enterprise continues to be a large challenge for both business units and IT.
 Organizations need data supplied in a consistent format and timely manner to help manage their activities and processes, but some do not look beyond conventional approaches to improvement.
 Today’s large volumes of data make it more difficult to understand the relationships among data and the role of location-related data.
 Our 2012 benchmark research on information management found that most organizations need to advance their data initiatives and take steps to integrate them.

-Topics: Big Data, Master Data Management, Social Media, MDM, Operational Performance Management (OPM), Business Analytics, Cloud Computing, Data Governance, Information Management, Location Intelligence, Business Intelligence (BI), Customer Performance Management (CPM), DG, Information Applications (IA), Information Management (IM), IT Performance Management (ITPM), Sales Performance Management (SPM)
+Topics: Big Data, Master Data Management, Social Media, MDM, Operational Performance Management (OPM), Business Analytics, Business Intelligence, Cloud Computing, Data Governance, Information Management, Location Intelligence, Customer Performance Management (CPM), DG, Information Applications (IA), Information Management (IM), IT Performance Management (ITPM), Sales Performance Management (SPM)

 Splunk’s innovated ability to access and use machine data for targeted operational insights can help improve IT and enhance business operational efficiency.
 Its work to capitalize on big data was part of my last analysis, while my colleague Tony Cosentino looked at its focus on search and operational analytics.
 Splunk also was a recipient of the 2012 Ventana Research Technology Innovation Award for IT Performance for Splunk Enterprise.